RasaHQ/rasa-demo/data/nlu/nlu.md

 - what is the your programming language
 - which programming language are you written in?
 - which programming language uses rasa?
+- in what programming language is your api
+- Is there API for any other programming languages?
+- which language is rasa programmed in
+- Which programming language is rasa written in?

 ## synonym: duration
 - how long